maphew/zadam-trilium-wiki/Protected-notes.md

     * This means that without your password, protected notes are not decipherable so even if somebody managed to steal your Trilium [[document|Document]], your protected notes could not be read.
 * time-limited access to protected notes
     * To first access protected notes you need to enter your password which will decrypt the note and allow you to read / write them.
 But after certain time period (by default 10 minutes) this decrypted note is unloaded from memory and to read it again you need to enter your password again.
+      * This time limit counts from the last interaction with protected session - so e.g. if you continuously write into a protected note, session is getting extended automatically and you are not kicked out.
+Once you change to an unprotected note, expiration starts counting and session ends in 10 minutes (unless you again interact with protected notes).
     * This protects against a possible scenario where you leave your computer unlocked for a long time and somebody can access your Trilium application.
 * protected notes protect only confidentiality and partially integrity of the notes.
 User outside of the protected sessions can still e.g. delete the protected notes or move them to a new location.